romainbou/hipay/README.md

 ## Usage

-Refer to the hipay documentation for each client specific usages and endpoints
+Refer to the hipay documentation for each client specific usage and endpoints

 ### Cash out client (SOAP)